 - You must have public liability insurance.

 - You must register your burn with the CFA on 1800 668 511 and notify the operator of your permit number 30 minutes before ignition.

-- This is so CFA and emergency services are aware of your activities as often 000 is dialled when a fire is noticed.
+- This is so the CFA and emergency services are aware of your activities because often 000 is dialled when a fire is noticed.

 Burning off on a roadside

 - Burning off on roadsides should only be conducted by the CFA through Region 24.

 What happens if I don't follow the rules?

 Council enforcement officers can fine you $500 under Local Law No.2.
 Our rangers are often made aware of illegal burning in towns.
 They will attend and issue fines accordingly.